DID & Nuri

 Some special format that need explanation :

-• peers : a serialisation of a vector of BrokerServer that each contain the IP and port and the PeerID of the broker (and a version number). this is the “locator” part of the URI which tells which brokers should be contacted to join the overlay.
+• peers : a serialisation of a vector of BrokerServer that each contain the IP and port and the PeerID of the broker (and a version number).
+This is the “locator” part of the URI which tells which brokers should be contacted to join the overlay.

 • ReadCap : an ObjectRef (id+key) towards the current Branch definition commit